-I think it is pointless to speculate if instrumental legitimacy beliefs are more or less widespread in areas of limited statehood than in the OECD-World.
-However, in contrast to traditional governance by the state, most of the governance regimes we analyze at the Collaborative Research Center depend on instrumental justifications since they are neither legitimized democratically nor on the basis of identity.
+I think it is pointless to speculate on whether instrumental legitimacy beliefs are more or less widespread in areas of limited statehood than in the OECD-World.
+However, in contrast to traditional governance by the state, most of the governance regimes we analyze at the Research Center depend on instrumental justifications, since they are legitimized neither democratically nor on the basis of identity.
 This especially holds true for governance by external actors.
 Therefore the condition of "instrumental legitimacy beliefs" is by far more troublesome for governance in areas of limited statehood than it is for domestic governance by the state.
-One good example is the engagement of external actors in Afghanistan as analyzed in the conference paper by Jan Köhler.
+One good example is the engagement of external actors in Afghanistan as analyzed by Jan Koehler (Koehler 2011).
 Even if external actors are rather effective in terms of service provision, the affected citizens still perceive their activities as normatively defective.
-They hold that it is the job of the Afghan state to provide governance services and that therefore external engagement is only tolerable as long as the Afghan state is absolutely no condition to fulfill its tasks.
+They hold that it is the job of the Afghan state to provide governance services; external engagement is only tolerable as long as the Afghan state is in absolutely no condition to fulfill its tasks.